jorge-leon/femto/docs/flisp.md

 Information about the garbage collection process and memory status is written to the debug file descriptor.

-#### Memory Usage
+#### Memory Allocation

+Object allocation adjusts the size of the Lisp object space on demand:
+If after garbage collection the free space is less then the required memory plus some reserved space for exception reporting, the memory is increased by a multiple of the amount specified in the C-macro `FLISP_MEMORY_INC`, defined in `lisp.h`.
+The multiple is calculated to hold at least the additional requested space.

+`lisp_new()` allocates `FLISP_MIN_MEMORY`, defined in `lisp.h`, and then
+allocates all initial objects without taking care of garbage collection.
+Then it prints out the amount of Lisp object space consumed to the debug file descriptor.
+For *fLisp* this is currently about 21 kB, for *femto* about 34 kB.

+In order to reduce garbage collection frequency, especially during startup, one can set `FLISP_INITIAL_MEMORY` to a desired additional amount of memory to allocate on startup.

-Some compile time adjustable limits in `lisp.h`:
+Some other compile time adjustable limits in `lisp.h`:

 Input buffer
-2048, `INPUT_FMT_BUFSIZ`, size of the formatting buffer for `lisp_eval()`.
+2048, `INPUT_FMT_BUFSIZ`, size of the formatting buffer for `lisp_eval()` and for the input buffer of `(fgets)`.

 Output buffer
 2048, `WRITE_FMT_BUFSIZ`, size of the output and message formatting buffer.

-*fLisp* can live with as little as 400k object memory.
-The Femto editor requires 16M since the “OXO” game requires a lot of memory.
+*fLisp* can live with as little as 50k object memory up to startup.
+The Femto editor requires much more memory because of the needs of the “OXO” game.

 #### Future Directions

-The two memory pages should be separated and the second one should be allocated only during garbage collection.
-When memory runs out, the garbage collection should be restarted with an increased capacity of the new page.

 It is now possible to catch exceptions within Lisp code and exceptions return differentiated error codes and use POSIX stream I/O. This,